A private funeral will take place immediately. Plans for a memorial will be announced in the New Year.

 On his watch at Stratford in the late 1980s, programming for the world-famous Ontario festival founded by Tyrone Guthrie was expanded to include musical theatre beyond Gilbert & Sullivan.
 The change was controversial at the time, but Broadway musical titles remain a financial boon at Stratford, where several are produced every season, in rep with Shakespeare and other titles of world stage literature.
 The festival's 2011 revival of Jesus Christ Superstar is moving to Broadway in spring 2012.

+Mr. Neville — who cut a dashing, upper-crust figure — played Henry Higgins in Stratford's My Fair Lady and later toured the U.S. in a separate, unrelated commercial production.
 Actors Colm Feore, Geraint Wyn Davies and Lucy Peacock came of age in Mr. Neville's time at Stratford.

 According to the Canadian Encyclopedia, Mr. Neville starred in the first season of Sir Laurence Olivier's Chichester Festival in 1962 and played the title role in Coriolanus, directed by Sir Tyrone Guthrie, for the opening of the new Nottingham Playhouse in 1963.
 His West End credits included The School for Scandal, Once More with Feeling and Irma La Douce.
 He created the title role in the stage play Alfie.